 In August 2008 when the community learned of the death of Paul Malo, Ian Coristine made a request, “would someone like to help keep TI Life alive?”
 Susan Smith volunteered as editor and Kim Lunman, now owner and publisher of the print magazine, “Island Life” volunteer her writing and photographic skills.
 The rest they say, is history.

-Susan Weston Smith (known as Susie) is the author of The First Summer People, Thousand Islands 1650-1910, Boston Mills Press (1993) and working in the volunteer world is her passion.
-She is an Adjunct Advisor to the Stakeholder and Community Relations Board Committee of the Perley and Rideau Veterans Health Centre in Ottawa.
+Susan Weston Smith (known as Susie) took over as the production edtior of Thousand Islands Life in December 2008.
+She is the author of The First Summer People, Thousand Islands 1650-1910, Boston Mills Press (1993) and working in the volunteer world is her passion.
+She currently on the board of the Thousand Islands History Museum in Gananoque.
 In addition she a member of the Zonta Club of Ottawa and an avid antique button collector!
-In the past she has served on the Board of the Thousand Islands Land Trust and Save the River in Clayton, the Arthur Child Heritage Museum and the Thousand Islands Association both in Gananoque.
+She is serving as the Chair of the National Button Society Publicity Committee.
+In the past she has served on the Board of the Thousand Islands Land Trust and Save the River in Clayton, NY, as well as the Arthur Child Heritage Museum and the Thousand Islands Association both in Gananoque.

-In 2010 Susan was honored to receive the Keeper of the Islands Award by the Gananoque Chamber of Commerce.
+In 2021, Susan was honored to receive the Friends of the River Award from Save The River Upper St. Lawrence RiverkeeperⓇ and in 2010 she received the Keeper of the Islands Award by the Gananoque Chamber of Commerce.
 She is retired from her career as a professional fundraiser, having worked for the Faculty of Medicine at the University of Ottawa and at Queen's School of Business, Queen’s University in Kingston, the Montreal Neurological Institute at McGill University and St. George's School of Montreal.

-Click here to see all of Susan’s contributions!
+Click here to see all of Susan’s contributions to TI Life!

 The Over 20 Team…